Trustfire T70 Hunter Mk3 rechargeable LED flashlight. 2,300 lumens, 1,000 metres – a new benchmark! Customer reviews

-Here in Mandela-stan we love our ultra-long-range torches.
-I suppose it's not surprising since we live in a country where the nights are blessed with wildlife and cursed with low-life.
+Here in Mandela-stan we love our ultra-long-range torches, which is not surprising since we live in a country where the nights are blessed with wildlife... and cursed with low-life.

 The ideal ultra-distance beam has an intense hotspot surrounded by a pale spill-beam.
-This beam profile improves our ability to see subjects far away – if the spill is too bright it causes "back glare" which limits our ability to see faintly lit objects in the distance, and if the spill is not bright enough we won't notice shapes or movement outside of the hot-spot – it'll feel like we're looking down a tunnel.
+This beam profile improves our ability to see subjects far away – if the spill is too bright it causes "back glare" that inhibits our ability to see faintly lit objects in the far distance, and if the spill is not bright enough we can't see shapes or movement outside of the hot-spot so it feels like we're looking down a tunnel.

-For years I sold the Crelant 7G5PL Hunter which delivered the perfect beam for watching lion at the waterhole or spotting jackal on the farm.
-It had a one-inch battery tube which meant it fitted into standard scope-mounts on a rifle, and I also stocked a remote pressure switch so you could operate the light from the forestock of a rifle.
-Unfortunately Crelant stopped making the Hunter a couple of years back and since then I've had grown men pleading with me to get something similar...
+For years I sold the Crelant 7G5PL Hunter which delivered the perfect beam for watching wildebeest at the waterhole or spotting jackal on the farm.
+It had a one-inch battery tube so it fitted into a standard scope-mount on a rifle, and I also stocked a remote pressure switch so you could operate it from the forestock of a rifle.
+Unfortunately Crelant stopped making the Hunter a couple of years ago and since then I've had grown men pleading with me to get something similar...

 To make matters worse, I've had to say goodbye to another of my legendary long-rangers, the Acebeam K70 Apollo.
-It wasn't designed for weapons mounting (too fat and no remote) but, jissie, it really performed, delivering twice the lumens of the Hunter and a 50% longer beam!
+It wasn't designed for weapons mounting (too fat and no remote switch) but, jissie, it really performed, delivering twice the lumens of the Hunter and a 50% longer beam!

-Well, Christmas is here, manne – say howzit to the new Trustfire T70, which performs like the Apollo but with the shape and price of the Hunter!
+Well, Christmas is here, manne – say howzit to the new T70 Hunter, which performs like the Apollo but with the shape and price of the 7G5PL Hunter!

-I'm calling it the Hunter Mk3 because it looks a lot like the old Hunter (and the "Meneer" before that) while delivering the same 2,300 lumen output as the Apollo!
-My light meter tells me that the Hunter Mk3 throws a 50% longer beam than the old Hunter at 1,039 ANSI metres or 329 real-world metres (ignoring the effect of dust and moisture in the air) which is twice the length of Ellis Park!
+I'm calling it the Hunter Mk3 because it handles like the old Hunter (and the "Meneer" before that) while delivering the same 2,300 lumen output as the Apollo!
+My light meter tells me the Hunter Mk3 throws 50% further than the old Hunter at around 1,000 ANSI metres or 315 real-world metres – which is twice the length of Ellis Park!

-The Mk3 Hunter is also a big step up in terms of features, including constant current output (which means it won't get dimmer as the batteries run down) and a thermostat that turns the beam down only when it gets too hot.
-On a cool night with enough air movement I'm told it can keep going at max for as long as the batteries last – about an hour and a half with a set of high-capacity Li-Ions!
+The new Hunter is also a big step up in terms of features, including constant current output (so it doesn't get dimmer as the batteries run down) and a thermostat that turns down the beam if it gets too hot.
+On a cool night with plenty of air movement I'm told it can keep going at max for as long as the batteries last – about an hour and a half with a set of high-capacity Li-Ions!

-In addition the T70 features a battery status indicator, reverse-polarity protection, IPX8 waterproofing, one-metre impact resistance, AR-coated lens, gold-plated contacts... the whole nine (hundred) yards, and I stock a range of accessories for hunters (click on the pictures and move your cursor over them to see details).
+Standard features include a battery status indicator, reverse-polarity protection, IPX8 waterproofing, one-metre impact resistance, AR-coated lens, gold-plated contacts... the whole nine (hundred) yards, and I stock a range of accessories for hunters (click on the pictures and move your cursor over them to see details).

-Note that the T70 does not support red filters or modules (for that you need my brilliant Bullseye Mk2), tail-stand (an empty beer-glass will fix that) or a moonlight mode, but as a white hunting and game-watching light it's untouchable – especially at the price.
-And I can even shave a couple of hundred off if you pay by EFT-on-invoice – just drop me a line and I'll explain how that works.
+Note, too, that the T70 does not support red filters or modules (for that you need my brilliant B158 Bullseye or HT12 Bullseye) or tail-stand (an empty beer-glass will fix that) but as a long-range white light it's untouchable – especially at the price.
+And I can even shave off a couple of hundred bucks if you pay by EFT-on-invoice – just drop me a line and I'll explain how that works.